i5hi/rust-mobile/part1.md

 ```
 > NOTE:

-In the `aarch64-linux-android` target, we used `aarch64-linux-android29-clang`, this can change based on the version you have.
-Inspect your bin to see which versions are available and pick accordingly.
+The linker for all targets are named slightly differently from their target name, eg: target: `aarch64-linux-android` has linker:`aarch64-linux-android29-clang`, this can change based on the version you have.
+Inspect your bin to see which versions are available and pick accordingly per linker.

 ### Write Rust Function With C Binding